Q: Why is clinical research important?

 A: Participation in any clinical trial is completely voluntary.
 Enrolled subjects may choose to withdraw participation from the study at any time and for any reason.

-Q: What are the other sites involved?
+Q: What other sites does CNI work with?